ozone3950/lga1200-itx-buyers-guide/README.md

 VRM Details: [Low End - Midrange](https://docs.google.com/spreadsheets/d/1yPS3hj_K7EPT4RBWCyjdKNP56pnwDz-IgBc0975-FUg/htmlview#), [High End](https://youtu.be/TmgR9qNGKlk)

 I got the rest of the details about the boards from the manafactuers' sites.

+If you have any more questions, ask them on my [Discord](https://discord.gg/u6QV6s6)